solidyn/ozone-datatable/README.md

 Interacting with the table
 --------------------------
 Most of the functions of the table are self-explanatory including pagination, showing/hiding columns, copying, printing and saving table contents.

+* Context Menu
-By right-clicking on the table you can also access the color-by, count-by and histogram functions.
+Right-clicking on the table you can also access the color-by, count-by and histogram functions.
 These functions allow you to select which column to perform the operation on.

+* Multi-column sort
+You can sort multiple columns by holding down shift while clicking on the table header after having sorted on a column already.